moein1986/Nonconforming-Voxel-FiniteElementMethod/ReadMe.md

 - in mainNVFEM.m, a monostatic RCS analysis is applied to NASA almond benchmark problem.
 For this purpose, a 3D mesh of Voxel elements is generated using octree algorithm.
-- Nonconforming Voxel finite element method for wave equation problems is implemented to calculate the nearfield.
+- Nonconforming Voxel finite element method for wave equation problems is implemented to calculate the nearfield data.
 - 1st order Absorbing Boundary Conditions (ABC) is implemented to truncate the computational domain of the problem.
 - nearfield to farfield transformation for cubical domain is implemented to compute the Radar Cross Section (RCS) of the scatterer.
 - the code for 3D mesh generation with Octree algorithm is also availble upon your request.